RM-Terrell/project-orbital/readme.md

 # Project Orbital

+This project can be ran by cloning down this repo and running `docker-compose up` in the terminal.

 This project originally began as my very first programming project ever.
 The company I was employed at back then staffed many data analysts who had a fair amount of statistical conversions and math they needed to do on a day to day basis.
 As these things go, everyone had their own methods for doing these conversions, from Excel to Mathematica, to old fashion handheld calculators.

 Thus I made a super basic HTML / CSS / JS page that did the math in a consistent, standardized manner.
 It eventually grew into a hare brained Electron app because I didn't know any better.
 This is the origin of the name "Project Orbital".